Discover the world of Jean-Paul Marcheschi, an internationally renowned artist from Bastia, through the exhibition

 Admission free.

-Six major creations, inspired by Mediterranean storms, adorn the walls and nooks and crannies of these emblematic premises.
-Ghostly silhouettes, black wax crows, ships engulfed by the sea, luminous figures confronting the shadows...
+Six works are on show across Corsica until 30 October.
+Inspired by Mediterranean storms, these creations take on emblematic locations: ghostly silhouettes, black wax crows, sunken ships, luminous figures confronting the shadows...
 Each piece reflects the duality dear to the artist, who paints with a singular tool: fire.
 Wax, ash, soot and flame replace the traditional brush, creating unique textures and effects.

 Influenced by Goya and Dante, Marcheschi explores the boundaries between hell, purgatory and paradise, using a deliberately limited palette of black, brown and ochre, with red as a vibrant escape.